sharklang/sharklang/README.md

 Unfortunately, HTTP/3 is not yet fully available on Netty/Vertx yet, but this is being implemented.
 It will provide another level of network communication optimization, which is often overlooked when optimizing performance, whilst it is responsible for a large portion of the carbon footprint.

 In the end, other backend runtimes will also follow as more deployment options, because innovations will continue to optimize performance and energy efficiency, and because the decoupling of the DSLs will allow it.
 Possible candidates could then be Rust/Actix or C/C++.
 The initial choice of Java is because it is more mainstream than Rust, and easier to manage and generate with xText than C/C++.
 And also because optimal Java code with the best JIT compilers options (Graal) can be close enough to C/Rust on the CPU footprint side (less so for memory).

+On top of the above technical components, other design patterns are used as summarized in this wordcloud.

 #### 3) Lean and Carbon Neutral Default Deployment Approach